w3c/wcag3/guidelines/groups/consistency-across-views/consistency/consistent-navigation-labels.md

 <b>Procedure</b>

-For each repeated block of navigation across multiple pages/views of the product or process:
+For each repeated block of navigation across multiple pages/views of the :term[conformance scope] or process:
-1. Check that the navigation items within each block of navigation have the same names across all pages/views of the product or process.
+1. Check that the navigation items within each block of navigation have the same names across all pages/views of the conformance scope or process.

 <b>Expected results</b>
 * #1 is true.